bomonike/bomonike.github.io/learn-chinese.md

 1. Find Chinese (Simplified) > Pinyin and download/enable it.
 1. To switch: Tap the Globe icon on your keyboard.

-On all devices:
+<a id="Pinyin"></a>

+## Pinyin Alphabet

+<a target="_blank" href="https://en.wikipedia.org/wiki/Pinyin">PThe Pinyin alphabet</a> was created in 1958 (as ISO 7098-1982) to help <strong>pronounciation</strong>, not as a whole language like Japanese Romaji text.
+Pinyin enables Chinese to be typed into QWRTY typewriters used throughout the world.

+Alternately, the Zhuyin alphabet is used by Taiwan since 2009 (not covered here). (not <a target="_blank" href="https://en.wikipedia.org/wiki/Help:IPA">IPA</a>).

+1. After you have <a href="#Typing">installed the Chinese keyboard</a>

-1. Type entire base Pinyin words such as (你好, nǐ hǎo) lit. you good? for "hello"  without tone accent marks, then press spacebar to enter.
-PROTIP: Simply hold down the base vowel letter (a,e,i,o, or u, with or without pressing shift for upper case) until a small menu with accent options appears (e.g., 1: è, 2: é, 3: ê, 4: ë):
+1. To type an accented vowel, hold down the base vowel letter (a,e,i,o, or u, with or without pressing shift for upper case) until a small menu with accent options appears (e.g., 1: è, 2: é, 3: ê, 4: ë):

    <img alt="mac-a-diacriticals-544x108.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1786700493/mac-a-diacriticals-544x108_yujyv8.png" /><br />
-   Then click the accent you want or press the corresponding number key (e.g., press 2 for é).
+   Then click the accent you want or press the corresponding number key (e.g., press 2 for á,é,etc.).

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1787595992/zn-tone-keys_eshkx9.png"><img align="right" width="200" alt="zn-tone-keys.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1787595992/zn-tone-keys_eshkx9.png" /></a>